-Pancakes often feel like an indulgent breakfast choice, but with this Hodgson Mill mix, you can rest assured you’re getting some high-fiber nutrition to start your day off right.
-Thanks to whole grain sorghum flour, brown rice flour, and milled flaxseed, you’ll get heart-healthy omega-3 oils and 3 grams of fiber per serving (12 percent daily value), which can be difficult to find on a gluten-free diet.
+Pancakes often feel like an indulgent breakfast choice, but with this Hodgson Mill mix, you can rest assured you’re starting your day off right.
+Thanks to whole grain sorghum flour, brown rice flour, and milled flaxseed, you’ll get 3 grams of fiber per serving, which can be difficult to find on a gluten-free diet.
 Instructions are included on the back of the box, and you’ll need to provide oil, milk, and an egg to make the recipe.

 If you want an overall solid gluten-free pancake mix that isn’t too much of a splurge, offers some nutritional benefits, is conveniently packaged in a resealable bag, and comes from a famously gluten-aware company, look no further than Bob's Red Mill Gluten-Free Pancake Mix.
 If you’re on the hunt for a more basic gluten-free pancake mix at a great price, your best budget-friendly option is the Great Value Gluten-Free Pancake & Waffle Mix (2 Pack).

 What to Look for in Gluten-Free Pancake Mix

 Most mixes for pancakes require that you mix in other ingredients, such as water, melted butter, oil, or eggs.
 Read the fine print carefully to see what else is needed and how much it adds to your prep time.